 Entrance to the cemetery is free and can be completed within 1-2 hours.
 You can also book a guided tour for around 20 Euros.

 What to Eat in Milan

 - Cantine Isola – This enoteca has been serving wine and food since 1896.

 - Carlo e Camilla in Segheria – Elevated Italian fare with a creative cocktail menu.

 - Ceresio 7 – Fine dining establishment with a tasting menu and inventive cocktail list.

 - Fioraio Bianchi Caffé – Parisian bistro in the heart of Milan.

-- Il Brutto Anatroccolo – Translates to “The Ugly Duckling”, is a local favorite that’s off the well-trodden tourist path.
+- Il Brutto Anatroccolo – Which translates to “The Ugly Duckling”, is a local favorite that’s off the well-trodden tourist path.
 This menu, which consists of simple yet good traditional dishes, changes almost daily so the food is always fresh.
 The prices are also very affordable but it’s located a bit outside the center of the city.

 - La Ravioleria Sarpi